-3.11.2 All researchers should read and implement the University's Research Data Management Policy as applicable to their own use of research data.
-In addition to the specific requirements of the latter policy, researchers should ensure that the following principles and standards are fully integrated into their normal practice as researchers, and applied to research undertaken, irrespective of whether it is externally funded or not:

-- (i) Research data must be managed to appropriate standards throughout the research lifecycle; - (ii) Research data must be made available to other researchers and to the public in an appropriate and accessible form and in a timely way wherever such publication is practical, legal, ethical, and commercially viable; - (iii) All substantive research proposals that include the collection and/or analysis of data must include research data management plans; - (iv) Secure and appropriate safeguards relating to digital and physical storage should be used for all data, and data should be accessed only in appropriate locations where it is not vulnerable to loss or illegitimate access.
-Researchers working off-site should undertake risk assessments and plan accordingly Particular requirements apply to the data relating to human participants and to commercially sensitive data, as set out in the Research Data Management Policy; Researchers are responsible for reporting actual or suspected data breaches of data security to the University's Data Protection Officer at the earliest possible opportunity who will then assess whether the Information Commissioner's Office will needs to be notified; - (v) For data collection involving human participants, explicit participant consent must always be secured at the outset, and the data must only be used in accordance within the letter and spirit of that consent unless there is the explicit approval of an ethics committee to do otherwise; - (vi) Non-anonymised personal data must be held, and ultimately destroyed, in compliance with data protection legislation and the University's data protection policies.
-Accordingly, the extent of non-anonymised personal data stored must be adequate, relevant, and not excessive; - (vii)Research data should be available for access by other researchers and to the public in appropriate forms, except where confidentiality provisions prevail, in accordance with the University's position and policies on Open Access.
-In general, academic enquiry and debate require openness, but confidentiality provisions relating to publication may apply
+- 3.13.1 The University processes personal data for research purposes in "the public interest or in the exercise of official authority vested in the controller" also known as 'public task'.
+In exercising this public task appropriate safeguards must be in place to protect the rights and freedoms of individuals and any processing must be in keeping with recognised ethical standards for research.
+These include institutional ethics review processes.
+Particular care needs to be taken when processing special category data23. - 3.13.2 All researchers should read and implement the University's Research Data Management Policy as applicable to their own use of research data24.
+In addition to the specific requirements of the latter policy, researchers should ensure that the following principles and standards are fully integrated into their normal practice as researchers, and applied to research undertaken, irrespective of whether it is externally funded or not: - i.
+Research data must be managed to appropriate standards throughout the research lifecycle; - Research data must be made available to other researchers and to the public in an appropriate and accessible form and in a timely way wherever such publication is practical, legal, ethical, and commercially viable; - iii.
+All substantive research proposals that include the collection and/or analysis of data must include research data management plans; - iv.
+Secure and appropriate safeguards relating to digital and physical storage should be used for all data, and data should be accessed only in appropriate locations where it is not vulnerable to loss or illegitimate access.
+Researchers working off-site should undertake risk assessments and plan accordingly Particular requirements apply to the data relating to human participants and to commercially sensitive data, as set out in the Research Data Management Policy; Researchers are responsible for reporting actual or suspected data breaches of personal data security25 to the University's Data Protection Officer26 at the earliest possible opportunity who will then assess whether the Information Commissioner's Office will needs to be notified: - v.
+For data collection involving human participants, explicit participant consent must always be secured at the outset, and the data must only be used in accordance within the letter and spirit of that consent unless there is the explicit approval of an ethics committee to do otherwise;